Cogniplane — Governed AI Workspace for Enterprise Teams

 2. Review the compiled definition

-Read through the instructions, tool list, and capability profile assignment.
+Read through the instructions, tool list, and how the skill interacts with the tenant's enabled tools and MCP servers.
 Confirm everything looks correct.

 3. Click "Activate"